unparalleled-js/docs-1/connectors/sap.md

 #### Step 7: Download the SAP JCO libraries
 If you do not already have a license to use SAP JCo libraries, please contact your SAP provider for license.

-From the link below, download 2 items: SAP JCO connector libraries (**version 3.0.X only**) and SAP Java IDoc class library.
+From the link below, download 2 items: SAP JCO connector libraries (**version 3.0 only**) and SAP Java IDoc class library (**version 3.0.XX only**).
 Please ensure that the correct Operating system is selected.

-> Using SAP JCO connector libraries version 3.1 and later are incompatible at this time.
+> Support for SAP JCO connector libraries version 3.1 and SAP Java IDoc class libraries 3.1.XX will be introduced in future iterations of the SAP connector.

 https://support.sap.com/en/product/connectors/jco.html